dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/typography-how-to-topics.md

 helpviewer_keywords:
   - "typography [WPF], how-to topics" ms.assetid: 82d50325-7cb2-4975-aea3-027c00e6bbfc
+description: Learn  how to use Windows Presentation Foundation (WPF) support for rich presentation of text in your applications.
 ---
 # Typography How-to Topics
 The topics in this section describe how to use Windows Presentation Foundation (WPF) support for rich presentation of text in your applications.